10 Amazing Flea Markets In Southern California You Absolutely Have To Visit

-If you love shopping and scoring some great deals then you’ll want to check out these 10 flea markets in Southern California that are full of treasures.
+If you love shopping and scoring some great deals then you’ll want to check out these 10 best flea markets in Southern California that are full of treasures.
 From the largest flea market in SoCal to some of the smallest independent markets located in SoCal’s local neighborhoods, you’ll find a little something for everyone to choose from.
 Did your favorite SoCal flea market make it on this list?

 1. Topanga Vintage Market -- Pierce College, Victory Blvd At Mason Ave in Woodland Hills

 runs rain or shine on the 4th Sunday of every month.
 You'll find over 160 vendors each and every month along with tasty local food and even some live music.

 2. Rose Bowl Flea Market -- Rose Bowl Stadium at 1001 Rose Bowl Dr in Pasadena

-One of the largest flea markets in SoCal, if not THE largest, is the Rose Bowl Flea Market located in Pasadena at the Rose Bowl Stadium.
+located in Pasadena at the Rose Bowl Stadium.
 Although admission isn't free -- you'll pay $9 per person to enter -- the deals here are so good that the entry fee practically pays for itself.
-Rose Bowl Flea Market is open the 2nd Sunday of every month.
+Rose Bowl Flea Market is open on the second Sunday of every month.

 3. Long Beach Antique Market -- Long Beach Veterans Stadium at 4901 E Conant St in Long Beach

 is consistently ranked as one of the top markets.
-You'll find over 800 vendors selling all sorts of goods at this monthly market that runs every 3rd Sunday.
+You'll find over 800 vendors selling all sorts of goods at this monthly market that runs every third Sunday.

-4. Palm Springs Vintage Market -- Camelot Theatre
+Palm Springs Vintage Market

 is the place to be on the first Sunday of each month.
-Whether you're shopping for vintage treasures, art, home decor or jewelry, you'll be sure to find a little something for everyone at this packed local market that runs from 8-2 on the first Sunday of every month.
+Whether you're shopping for vintage treasures, art, home decor, or jewelry, you'll be sure to find a little something for everyone at this packed local market.

 5. Mercantile -- 115 S Harbor Blvd in Fullerton